cjwit/banjo_build/banjo_build.md

 A drawknife is incredible for this job and I've heard that a spokeshave works really well, too.
 I never had one, but found an old Stanley for $25 or so from [Hyperkitten](https://www.hyperkitten.com/HKTC_new/index.php) and I look forward to trying it on my next build.

 An angle grinder with a carving tool or a spindle sander work so well that they feel like cheating.

+This is also the time to cut, fit, and glue a keep cap if you are using one.
+Just cut it out and glue it on.
+As always, make sure that your glue surfaces are flat and you clamp well.
+Don't forget to shape and sand your scoop, too.

 When you're happy, start sanding with a coarse grit and work your way up to about 220.
 Keep the mask and goggles on and add an apron.
 This one's messy.